 A period, like a sentence, has two parts: antecedent followed by consequent.
 Both sections start the same but end differently.
 The antecedent sets up a musical idea and ends with a weaker cadence (half-cadence, deceptive cadence, imperfect authentic cadence).
 The consequent repeats that idea and ends with a stronger cadence (perfect authentic cadence).
 Don’t worry about the cadence types yet if you’re not familiar with them already.

 When we hear the repeat in m.
 9 it’s a signal that maybe there’s a period here.
 We just had a half-cadence in m.
 8 (which counts as a weaker cadence), and we have material that’s repeating.
-Following along, it plays out the same way as the sentence in mm.
+Following along, Beethoven plays it out the same way as the sentence in mm.
 1–8, but this time it ends in a perfect authentic cadence (PAC) in G minor in m.
 16.

 That means that mm.
 1–16 are a giant period with two sentences inside it.

-Using a common-tone modulation, where the composer changes key by playing notes that are the same in the old and new keys and just placing different harmonies with each, Beethoven sets the B section in E♭ major.
+Using a common-tone modulation, where the key changes by playing notes that are the same in the old and new keys and just placing different harmonies with each, Beethoven sets the B section in E♭ major.
 E♭ major is related to the old key of G minor through G minor’s relative major, B♭ major (meaning G minor and B♭ major share the same key signature).
 E♭ is a fifth below B♭, which is a strong relationship in the harmonic language of the common practice period.

 Overall, the new key is expected for a B section, but common-tone modulations are not the smoothest way to change the key.
 Listeners, regardless of their musical background, will hear the key change, and that’s kind of the point.
 You’re supposed to know that this is a new section, and it’s very different from the previous section.